 Share Survey Analytics with any User

 As an HR team, you have access to valuable survey data that may be critical for you to share with leaders outside your department.
-To better accommodate data sharing within your organization, you can now give any user access to Analytics for a particular survey by designating them as an “Analyst."
-Analysts are able to view the complete analytics for a survey but do not have Admin permissions and therefore can't edit any details of the survey.
+To better accommodate data sharing within your organization, you can now give any user Full Access to a particular survey by assigning them with Full Access.
+Full Access users are able to view the complete analytics for a survey but do not have Admin permissions and therefore can't edit any details of the survey.

 Contact your Customer Success Manager to enable the option to share Survey Analytics.

-Once your Customer Success Manager has enabled this option for your organization, you will be able to make any user an Analyst for a Survey via the Share button in Analytics.
+Once your Customer Success Manager has enabled this option for your organization, you will be able to assign a user Full Access for a Survey via the Share button in Analytics.
 Type in the name of each user who should receive access to results and click on their name to add them.
 If these users should be able to reply to open-ended responses from the survey, select the box next to Reply to Comments? before clicking Save.

 Analysts have the same visibility into data that Admins have, and are able to view and create Highlights for the survey data just like Admins can.
 To prevent analysts from accidentally changing elements of the survey, they are prevented from editing any aspect of the survey, including the demographics of the survey-takers.
 Click here for more information on sharing Survey Analytics.